Owner-operator zone — the space for the people who run the buses.

 What's a USDOT number and how do I get verified?

-A USDOT number is your federal registration to operate commercially โ€” you get it through the FMCSA, and passenger carriers also need operating authority (an MC number).
+A USDOT number is your federal registration to operate commercially — you get it through the FMCSA, and passenger carriers also need operating authority (an MC number).
 On Station Bus Nation, your VERIFIED badge is backed by that federal record: active authority, insurance on file, and a satisfactory safety rating, checked against the public FMCSA SAFER database.
-It's the one trust signal a competitor can't buy.
+It is built entirely on public federal records, so there is nothing for a competitor to buy.
 Here's exactly how our verification works.

-How verification works โ†’
+How verification works →

 What insurance do I need?

-Passenger carriers carry federally-mandated liability coverage (the required minimum is high for a reason โ€” you're carrying people).
-Talk to an agent who specializes in motorcoach/livery, keep your filings current with the FMCSA, and have your certificate handy โ€” customers and platforms will ask.
-Keeping insurance active is part of holding your VERIFIED badge.
+Passenger carriers carry federally-mandated liability coverage (the required minimum is high for a reason — you're carrying people).
+Talk to an agent who specializes in motorcoach/livery, keep your filings current with the FMCSA, and have your certificate handy — customers and platforms will ask.
+Keeping insurance active and on file is what verification will check.

 You're not doing this alone